Jsarvay/React-Employee-Directory/README.md

 ## Installation
 <a name="installation"></a>
-This app is hosted on heroku and requires no installation on the user's end.
+This app is hosted Github Pages and requires no installation on the user end.

 ## Usage
 <a name="usage"></a>
 Simply visit the deployed page and you will be able to use the app.
-You can enter in an amount of money and then either add that amount to your funds or subtract from your total.
-The transactions are listed out and then charted on a graph for easy visualization.
+You can search by any column listed in the table, the state array will be matched against whatever is in the input field when submitted and display any results that match what is entered, whether by First Name, Last Name, Phone Number, or Email.
+The results can also be sorted by First Name or Last Name by Clicking the appropriate column header.

 ## Contributing
 <a name="contributing"></a>
 If you are interested in contributing to this project, reach out to the creator to have a working branch established to upload to.
-All branches will be merged by the content creator to ensure a consistent app experience before being uploaded to the deployed version at heroku.
+All branches will be merged by the content creator to ensure a consistent app experience before being uploaded to the deployed version at Github.

 ## Testing
 <a name="testing"></a>